Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 Rent a scooter or car in Pattaya — without getting scammed.

 The honest guide to renting a scooter, motorbike or car in Pattaya.
-Every shop reviewed through anonymous rentals.
+Every shop verified on the ground — anonymous-rental reviews rolling out, status shown on each listing.
 Every scam explained in plain English — so you keep your deposit, your passport and your holiday.

 • Anonymous rentals